GordonRamsay-689/Multi-Query/README.md

     msearch gflash gpro ...
 ```

-The query is signified by double qoutes, and must be the first argument provided **if** provided.
+The query is signified by double quotes, and must be the first argument provided **if** provided.
 Other arguments do not rely on position, and can be mixed freely:
 ```
     msearch "query" -command CLIENT_A -command CLIENT_B ...
 ```